 Prize terms and conditions

 If successful, the terms and conditions will be outlined in a notification letter.
-Once the prize winner has been contacted, they must confirm acceptance of the prize and agree to keep the results of the competition confidential until the Canada Council makes its official announcement.
+Once the prize winner has been contacted, they must agree to keep the results of the competition confidential until the Canada Council makes its official announcement.